 The Creative Education Department of Brookgreen Gardens is the hub of learning for art, history, and nature.
 Our renowned Gullah Geechee programming is an important part of interpreting the history of the South Carolina Lowcountry.

 Brookgreen Gardens offers many education opportunities for youth and adults.
-Our field trip curriculums are designed to work with teachers and help them prepare students for their Brookgreen visit, and be able to measure what students learned afterwards.
+Our field trip curriculums are designed to work with teachers and help them prepare students for their Brookgreen visit and be able to measure what students learned afterward.

 Scout Days are workshops that Scouts may come and earn a badge while exploring our Gardens and Zoo.
 Although these workshops fulfill Scout requirements, they are open to ALL children.

 Children's Nature & Sensory Trail is located near the Enchanted Storybook Forest and the Whispering Wings Butterfly House.
 It is free with garden admission.
 Children ages 6 and above will enjoy "Sensory," "Information," "Creative Physical Activity," and "Unstructured Play" stations that reflect the nature and history of Brookgreen Gardens.

 Sensory stations engage visitors to use their senses to be aware of nature around them.